xan9266/xan9266/README.md

 ###

 <h3 align="center">I'm currently a student pursuing my Bachelor of web development.
-I'm passionate about areas of cloud computing and web3👨‍💻.<br><br>When I'm not developing and coding, you can find me watching movies, animes or playing Apex Legends.</h3>
+I'm passionate about areas of cloud computing and web3👨‍💻.<br><br>When I'm not coding or creating bugs 🤣, you can find me watching movies, animes or playing Apex Legends.</h3>

 ***